olivermcccarthy/neuralnetworks/README.md

-So we calculate the partial derivative  of each weight with respect  to Cost Then adjust this weight by a multiple of this  partial derivative Derivative rules here https://www.mathsisfun.com/calculus/derivatives-rules.html Example
+So we calculate the partial derivative  of each weight with respect  to Cost Then adjust this weight by a multiple of this  partial derivative Derivative rules here https://www.mathsisfun.com/calculus/derivatives-rules.html

-We need to find a small change in each weight that will improve the cost We change them in proportion to pdW(x)-Cost
+We need to find a small change in each weight that will improve the cost We change them in proportion to pdW(x)-Cost ( Partial Derivative of Weight with respect to Cost)

 There are some funky maths to prove this but for the outputlayer